iBug/iBug-source/_home/about.md

 Hobbiest programmer, passionate geek, and Linux system administrator.
 Currently working as a software developer.
-Also holds a Master's degree in Computer Science and Technology from [University of Science and Technology of China][ustc],
+Also holds a Master's degree in Computer Science and Technology from [University of Science and Technology of China][ustc].

   [ustc]: https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China